parsaakbari80808080/tic-tac-toe/README.md

 # tic-tac-toe
-Woohoo this is my first react app.<br/>
+This is my first react app.<br/>
-This is a simple tic-tac-toe application made with **ReactJs** with the help of the their awsome documentaion.
+It is a simple tic-tac-toe application made with **ReactJs** with the help of their awsome documentaion.